 In my workout with the Mets’ scouts, I was the last player to throw a bullpen session.
 I had to sit by and watch several former big league pitchers (some of whom I recognized from TV) crack the catcher’s mitt with great precision.
 It was a little unnerving waiting and watching these pros work.
 You can’t help but start to question yourself just a little bit when sitting on a cold aluminum bench waiting for your turn to throw.
 But once I got going with my bullpen session, I eased into a comfort and confidence that I never had before thanks to my diligent preparation.

 The scouts were quite impressed with my bullpen session.
 So much so that I was the only player signed from this special workout.
 The Mets and I worked out contract terms over the phone the following day (a Friday) while I was driving into my “real job.”
-Much to my boss’ surprise, I had to quit on the spot when I arrived into work.
+Much to my boss’ surprise, I had to quit on the spot when I arrived at work.
 My flight for spring training left that Sunday.
 I did offer to put in two weeks of work after the baseball season.
-He was good guy and never took me up on that.
+He was a good guy and never took me up on that.

 Lesson 5: Dream big

 In February of 2003, I was signed by the New York Mets to play professional baseball.
-On my first day I threw a bullpen session next to Hall of Famer Tom Glavine and notable pro Al Leiter.
-During that first practice I was running bases for situation drills and providing unsolicited advice to future Hall of Famer Mike Piazza about getting a good angle on his throws from his new position at first base (the position I played my whole life growing up).
+On my first day, I threw a bullpen session next to Hall of Famer Tom Glavine and notable pro Al Leiter.
+During that first practice, I was running bases for situation drills and providing unsolicited advice to future Hall of Famer Mike Piazza about getting a good angle on his throws from his new position at first base (the position I played my whole life growing up).
 None of this would have happened if I had not dreamed big.

 Who would have thought it was possible for an office worker with a few weeks of college baseball experience to play professionally at a position he rarely tried growing up?
 Probably not a sane person.
 But that is the beauty of stretching beyond what you think is possible — you can make big things happen.